larocquedylan/second-brain/Notes/JS-for-React/Closures/Closure.md

 # Closure

+## What is a Closure?

+A closure is a function that has access to variables and functions outside of its local or current execution context, but within its lexical environment.

+    const numbers = [1, 2, 3]
+    const b = 2;
+    const useClosures = numbers.map(i => i *b ) // [2, 4, 6]

+`numbers.map(i => i * b)` is a function.
+But i and b are defined outside of the function.
+This is a closure!

-## Why are they important?
+## Why are Closures important?

-Closures are an important feature of JavaScript because they allow functions to "remember" the variables and values that were present in their parents (lexical environment) scope when they were created.
-In other words, closures allow a function to access variables in its outer function scope even after the outer function has returned because of the scope chain.
+Closures are key to recognize because functions are able to "remember" the variables, functions and the state of their surrounding environment (i.e. lexical enivronment) when the closure was created even after the outer function has returned.

-## What does this enable?
+In other words, closures capture the 'state' of the program.
+This is the key to sharing data between parts of our program and thus what allows us to do event-driven stuff, async stuff, and ultimately make our pages interactive in web development.

+### Private method

-This can be useful for creating private variables and methods, or for creating functions that need to access a specific context or set of variables even after the parent function has returned.
-It can reference variables inside of other functions easily.
+This can be useful for creating private variables and methods, or for creating functions that need to access a specific context or set of variables.

-But most importantly, closures also make it possible to create higher-order functions, which are functions that operate on other functions.
-For example, a higher-order function might take a function as an argument or return a function as its result.
-By using closures, higher-order functions can capture and preserve the state of their input functions and use them to perform complex operations.

     function makeFunc() {
         const name = "dylan";